 I always enjoy these behind the scenes posts, especially the technology bits.
 With the new ajk.fi, the backend (WordPress) did not change, but a lot of the front-end stuff did.

 Nowadays, I never start a project without Sass and Compass.
 I’ve made my own little template, which I tend to use to kickstart a project.
-It’s like HTML5 boilerplate and csswizardry’s inuit.css smashed together and then cleaned up by me.
+It’s like HTML5 boilerplate and csswizardry’s inuit.css smashed together.

 I made updating WordPress easier; I moved the code from SVN to git and included WordPress as a git submodule.
 When I need to update, I go to the submodule directory and do